pysb/pysb/doc/tutorial.rst

 The species names in square braces represent concentrations, usually give in molar (M) and time in seconds.
-These ordinary differential equations (ODEs) are then integrated numerically to obtain the evolution of the system over time.
-As shown, the parameters are needed to instantiate the equations but the manner in which the parameters influence the concentration changes in each chemical *species* (the terms on the left of the equations) is determined by the manner in which the chemical equations are written.
-We term this connectivity between chemical species as the system *topology*.
-This *topology* along with a number of parameters, dictates the output of a given model.
-The connectivity between the chemical reactants specify the manner in which the equations are written.
-We will explore how one could instantiate a model, add different actions to the model, and create multiple instances of a model *without* having to resort to the tedious and repetitive writing of equations as those listed above.
+These ordinary differential equations (ODEs) will then be integrated numerically to obtain the evolution of the system over time.
+We will explore how a model could be instantiated, modified, and expanded *without* having to resort to the tedious and repetitive writing and rewriting of equations as those listed above.

 The Empty Model
 ===============